 There are two types of alcohol available for purchase: Undenatured and Denatured.

 - ‘Undenatured’ alcohol is restricted for purchase in Australia.
 It is more commonly known as simply ethanol or alcohol.
 This is the pure version of the chemical compound.
+If you’re looking for ‘food grade alcohol’ or ‘pure ethanol’ this is what you’re after.

 - ‘Denatured’ alcohol is unrestricted for purchase in Australia, as it has been made unfit for human consumption.
 It contains additives to make the alcohol poisonous and taste and smell nauseating.
 The most common example is Methylated Spirits, which contains roughly 10% methanol, as well as other additives such as denatonium benzoate to make it unpalatable.
 Because ethanol is dangerous and taxed so highly by governments, it must be made unfit for drinking before sale to the general public.